Open Menu

 You should be using technology in addition to the traditional, tried-and-true methods of foodservice marketing, like trade publications.
 These are great tools for driving brand awareness.

+Be Distinctive.
 There are hundreds, if not thousands, of foodservice businesses like yours.
 If customers can’t find a good reason to choose your brand over the others, they’re probably not going to.

 Start by creating a unique value proposition for your brand.
 What are the factors that make you inherently and uniquely more valuable?
 For example, do you offer a more down-to-earth experience?
 Do you offer fresher, cleaner ingredients?
 Does your product have a longer hold time?
 Is it quicker and easier to prepare, requiring less labor?
 Make sure all your marketing and advertising strategies are focused on at least one element that differentiates you.
 Emphasize the things that make you superior to other brands.
 Give consumers a good reason to choose you.

+Innovation.
 Keep up with the latest trends in the foodservice industry (and the food & beverage world in general).
 Foodservice customers are always interested in new and exciting food experiences, healthier options, functional foods, global flavors, food safety, sustainability and environmental concerns, etc. Do your products speak to those trends and interests?
 Do you have new product innovations in the pipeline to meet those consumer demands?

 Foodservice is a trillion-dollar industry.
 It’s a complex machine with a lot of moving parts.
 Your marketing efforts require a multifaceted approach that extends beyond the traditional sales process.
 To thrive, companies must integrate robust marketing strategies that work in tandem with their sales efforts.
 By focusing on the strategies above, companies can effectively navigate the complex pathways of the foodservice industry and ensure that their brands stand out in a competitive market and resonate with both distributors and end consumers.